tktajwar/today/README.md

 # today

-A command-line planner for everything you will be doing today. today is a program that helps you schedule the tasks you will be doing today by adding tasks and having time reserved for them.
+Add Tasks, reserve time for them, Mark Tasks as Done and Be Organised!

+How is different from a program like [Taskwarrior](https://taskwarrior.org/)?
+Taskwarrior is a powerful to do list whereas **today** is a day planner/scheduler.
+You can use Taskwarrior to add tasks, make them recurring, add due dates; you can use today to plan what tasks you will be doing today, when you will do them and how much time you are planning on spending on them.